Checkpoint and journal files are text format files that can be read using most text editors or text tools (grep

 Since the remainder of the fields in any given record change based on the database version, review the database schema documentation for your specific version of Perforce.
 Database schema documentation for the most current release can be found at:

-Please consult Perforce Support for links to earlier schema versions.
+Please ask the Perforce Technical Support Team for links to earlier schema versions.